About me.

 As a research-based artist I look to neuroscience which confirms nature’s beneficial impact on our well-being from ordinary activities like a walk outdoors to simply looking at the colors found in nature.
 I create art to share my experience and reverence for nature and as a campaign to rekindle our lost connection with the natural world; explore the deep bond between man and nature, evident throughout art history from cave paintings to Renaissance altarpieces.

-Landscapes and gardening are central themes in my work.
-My landscapes capture the tranquility of natural settings, while my gardening-inspired pieces reflect the intricate beauty of plant life.
-These subjects are chosen not only for their visual appeal but also for their ability to evoke a sense of peace and connection to our planet.
+Plants and the places they live are central themes in my work.
+My landscapes capture the tranquility of natural settings..
+My gardening-inspired pieces reflect the intricate beauty of plant life.
+These subjects are chosen for their visual appeal and for their ability to evoke a sense of peace and connection to our planet as well as their critical roles in the ecosystem.

 I offer my work as a moment to pause and consider the healing power Mother Nature provides.
 Plants are integral to our well-being, our connection to planet Earth, and to each other.